 So, there are basic concepts regarding composition and while it’s good to learn about them, they’re not laws you have follow or get punished.
 It’s a controversial topic on internet forums but if you’re a beginner, they will definitely help you.
 The rule of thirds and golden ratio are good guidelines to start making your own compositions but just try not to cling onto them too much—rules are meant to be broken.

 Again, it’s helpful to look at the work of other photographers and see how the rule of thirds and golden ratio apply to their work.
 I did a little experiment with one of my photos and it made me wonder about whether or not you should consciously use them or if it’s just something that comes naturally when you have an eye for photography.

 Anyway, you can read the post and see the ‘experiment’ if you join me on my Patreon page.
 I’d love to hear your take on this…

 If you want to make better photos, you need to tell a story or at least give the viewer a set up for a story, depending on what kind of photography you like.
+You don’t need to know every camera setting there is.
 As a travel photographer, stories are the key to good photos and to improve your general photography.
 And for me, it goes beyond telling a story with just the photo, because I like to write—captions are important and add value to the story.

 Leave the viewers wondering about what they’re looking at—not because they don’t understand it but because they’re intrigued.
 What’s going on behind the image?